nhthn/BBCut/README.md

     cmake -DSC_PATH=/path/to/supercollider .
     make

 This step is also optional.
-No other parts of BBCut2 depend on this ugen.
+No other parts of BBCut depend on this ugen.